Cybersecurity Explained: What It Is & 13 Reasons Cybersecurity is Important

 1. Protecting sensitive data

-Many businesses, government agencies, and individuals store vast amounts of sensitive and confidential data electronically, including personal information, health records, intellectual property, trade secrets, and government secrets.
+Businesses and government agencies store vast amounts of sensitive and confidential data electronically, including customer information, financial records, intellectual property, trade secrets, and government secrets.

-Implementing strong cybersecurity measures can help mitigate the risk of theft, exposure, or manipulation of this data by malicious actors.
+Implementing strong cybersecurity measures can help mitigate the risk of theft, exposure, or manipulation of this data by malicious actors, preventing severe business disruptions and financial losses.

 2. Protecting personal privacy

 Cybersecurity is also important for protecting data privacy.
-Data privacy is about empowering individuals to control how their personal data is processed, stored, and used by organizations and governments, while data security is about protecting that information from malicious actors.
+Data privacy emphasizes responsible handling of sensitive information, while data security focuses on protecting that information from unauthorized access.

-A cybersecurity strategy that includes privacy controls and measures can ultimately improve data security by limiting the amount of sensitive information that may be breached or exposed to unauthorized parties.
+A cybersecurity strategy that includes privacy controls and measures can ultimately improve data protection by limiting the amount of sensitive information that may be breached or exposed to unauthorized parties.

 3. Preventing financial loss